 February 6, 2014 by HRC staff

-This weekend, HRC Global Engagement Associate Director Rebecca Parks spoke at the inaugural LGBTQ Conference at Harvard University.
+This weekend, Rebecca Parks, Associate Director, HRC Global, spoke at the inaugural LGBTQ Conference at Harvard University.
 Becky gave a detailed presentation on the export of homophobia by American extremists to Russia and the devastating consequences that has had for LGBT Russians.
 Here’s some of what she shared:

 As anti-gay activists have lost much of their standing here in the U.S., Russia has become a hospitable home for them.
 In fact, more than a dozen American leaders traveled to Russia last year alone to meet with government officials and praise the anti-gay “propaganda” law and other efforts to crack down on LGBT rights.